realpython/cookiecutter-flask-skeleton/README.md

 1. Create and activate a virtualenv
 1. Install the requirements

-### Configuring

-Inspect and update `project/server/config.py`.

-### Setting Environment Variables
+### Set Environment Variables

-Eg: for using the development config with debug mode enabled
+Update *project/server/config.py*, and then run:

 ```sh
 $ export APP_SETTINGS="project.server.config.DevelopmentConfig"
 $ export FLASK_DEBUG=1
 ```

-Alternatively using pipenv or python-dotenv you can define your application configuration in the `.env` file.
+Using pipenv or python-dotenv?
+Use the *.env* file to set environment variables:

 ```sh
 APP_SETTINGS="project.server.config.DevelopmentConfig"